Philipbear/msbuddy/docs/pyapi.rst

    :param ms1_tol: float.
 The mass tolerance for MS1 spectra.
 Default is 5 ppm.
    :param ms2_tol: float.
 The mass tolerance for MS/MS spectra.
 Default is 10 ppm.
    :param halogen: bool.
 If True, the halogen elements (F, Cl, Br, I) are considered.
 Default is False.
+   :param parallel: bool.
+If True, the annotation is performed in parallel.
+Default is False.
+   :param n_cpu: int.
+The number of CPUs to use.
+Default is -1, which means all available CPUs.
    :param timeout_secs: float.
 The timeout in seconds for each query.
 Default is 300 seconds.
    :param c_range: Tuple[int, int].
 The range of carbon atoms.
 Default is (0, 80).
    :param h_range: Tuple[int, int].
 The range of hydrogen atoms.
 Default is (0, 150).